Najjad/StratMiner/README.md

 # How to use: Step 1, Downloading

-## Navigate to the downloads branch in order to see all versions and downloads, RVN V.1 is the current Ravencoin miner
+## The Download file is contained in the files of this branch, look for the file titled DOWNLOAD.ZP

 * First have something to unzip files with (WinRAR, 7zip, etc.)
 * If you are unsure of what unzipping a file is, you'll need to do a bit of research beforehand